Cairo Metro Line 1: Construction

-In 1987 the line from Helwan to Ramsis square was finished and opened for the public.
+In 1987 the line from Helwan to Ramses Square was finished and opened for the public.
 It had a total length of 28.5 km.

-The second stage of the Helwan El Marg line included the construction of a line from Ramsis square to El marg, which would be 14 km long.
+The second stage of the Helwan El Marg line included the construction of a line from Ramses Square to El marg, which would be 14 km long.
 The operation of the line was aimed for 1988, but due to some difficulties it started operation in 1989.